-As the time progresses the Lagrangian manifold $\partial_q R(q, t)$ can develop folds, so for longer times the value of the phase R(q, t) is not necessarily unique; in general more than one trajectory will connect points q and q' with different phases R(q, q', t) accumulated along these paths, see fig. 26.3.
+As the time progresses the Lagrangian manifold $\partial_q R(q, t)$ can develop folds, so for longer times the value of the phase R(q, t) is not necessarily unique; in general more than one trajectory will connect points q and q' with different phases R(q, q', t) accumulated along these paths, see fig. 25.3.

 Whenever the Lagrangian manifold develops a fold, the density of the phase space trajectories in the fold projected on the configuration coordinates diverges.
-As illustrated in fig. 26.3, when the Lagrangian manifold develops a fold at $q = q_1$; the volume element dq_1 in the neighborhood of the folding point which steams from some initial volume element dq' is proportional to $\sqrt{dq'}$ instead of dq' at the fold.
+As illustrated in fig. 25.3, when the Lagrangian manifold develops a fold at $q = q_1$; the volume element dq_1 in the neighborhood of the folding point which steams from some initial volume element dq' is proportional to $\sqrt{dq'}$ instead of dq' at the fold.
 The Jacobian $\partial q'/\partial q$ diverges like $1/\sqrt{q_1-q(t)}$ when computed along the trajectory going trough the folding point at q_1 .
 After the folding the orientation of the interval dq' has changed when being mapped into dq_2 ; in addition the function R, as well as its derivative which defines the Lagrangian manifold, becomes multi-valued.
 Distinct trajectories starting from different initial points q'can now reach the same final point q_2 .
-(That is, the point q' may have more than one pre-image.)
-The presence of a fold is signaled by the divergence of an eigenvalue of the Jacobian $\partial q'/\partial q$.
+Presence of a fold is signaled by the divergence of an eigenvalue of the Jacobian $\partial q'/\partial q$.
 The projection of a simple fold, or of an envelope of a family of phase space trajectories, is called a caustic; this expression comes from the Greek word for "capable of burning", evoking the luminous patterns that one observes swirling across the bottom of a swimming pool.